(England, Scotland - 1 279km - 29days)

 5 May – Cape Town to London

-After phoning around to a number of SAA offices, the verdict on transporting a bike by plane was that I would have to take it as part of my luggage.
-So at R250 per kg, I was in for a lot of money: my luggage alone weighs 20kg and so does my bike, and at R250 per kg, it was going to be a very expensive affair.
+After phoning, around to various SAA offices, the verdict on transporting a bicycle was that I had to take it as part of my luggage.
+My luggage alone weighed 20kg, and so did my bike, at R250 per kg, it was going to be a costly affair.
 I arrived at the check-in counter, credit card in hand, ready to pay my way.
-To my very big surprise the payment for the bike was a once-off payment of R250!
+To my surprise, the payment for the bike was a once-off payment of R250!
 What a good start.

 6 May - London

 I arrived in London at 6h30 all stiff and puffy eyed and got picked up by Eddie (a friend from Tour d’Afrique).
 As it was still quite early, there was plenty of time to explore the area around Chelmsford were Eddie lived.
 We took a walk in the woods and tried to find cycling maps in the village, but without any luck.
 (I thought this would be easy).

 7 May – Chelmsford to East Bergholt – 80 km

 It was 13h00 by the time we left Chelmsford and took the back road, via Maldon to Colchester and found a campsite between Colchester and Ipswich.
 The weather was wintery, even although it was summer and we had rain for most of the day as well as in the evening.
 The countryside was flat and extremely scenic.
 We cycled past many villages all steeped in history.
 Every 5km or 10km there was another little village with typical British red-brick houses.